July 1, 2015 – June 30, 2016

 Facilities include the Radiology departments at Memorial Hermann Hospital, a 600-bed tertiary care center with level I trauma; Debakey VA Medical Center, MD Anderson Cancer Center, and Texas Children’s Hospital.
 These institutions are the primary teaching hospitals for the UT Houston Medical School.
 There are dedicated faculty members in the Neuroradiology sections, all of whom are fellowship trained and have extensive skills and experience in their subspecialty areas.
 The facilities are equipped with state-of-the-art equipment including (at Hermann alone):

-Two 1.5 MRI units, Lightspeed CT, 3T MRI Magnet, 2 Biplane Neuro Angio Suites with 3D Relational Angiography.
+Two 1.5 MRI units, Lightspeed CT, 3T MRI Magnet, 2 Biplane Neuro Angio Suites with 3D Rotational Angiography.

-Leo Hochhauser, M.D., Associate Professor, Diagnostic Neuroradiology (Pediatric/Adult)
+Leo Hochhauser, M.D., Clinical Associate Professor, Diagnostic Neuroradiology (Pediatric/Adult)

 Clark Sitton, M.D., Assistant Professor, Fellowship Director, Diagnostic Neuroradiology